 So, you want to learn more about fire safety.
 In California, one of your major concerns are fires, so it’s normal to be concerned about property damage and the safety of your tenants.

 On the topic of fires, there are many things to keep in mind: renter's insurance, fire safety procedures, and how to protect properties in a fire.
-You should take full advantage of the rental application process and a gain a good understanding of your applicants.
+You should take full advantage of the rental application process and gain a good understanding of your applicants.
 After all, being ready for the worst-case scenario is something you should always strive for.

 When you’re talking with future tenants, it’s a great idea to require renter’s insurance.
 Not only does it protect the tenant, but it also minimizes the possibility of lawsuits.